-Principles of current issues involving community, economic development, curriculum development and instructional technology related to academic disciplines in the School.
+Principles of current issues involving community, economic development, curriculum development and instructional technology related to academic discipline, behavioral and social science research trends.

-The diverse academic, socioeconomic, cultural and ethnic backgrounds of community college students and anti-racism practices that promote equity and success in our BIPOC (black, indigenous, and people of color) students.
+The diverse academic, socioeconomic, cultural and ethnic backgrounds of community college students.

 Principles of current issues involving curriculum and instruction; all college services and programs; state and federal laws;